 And lastly, we can be reminded of how important it is to rejoice with those around us.
 When others are blessed by God, may we celebrate with them rather than being envious or jealous.
 May we delight in the miracles God gives to others.

 Lord God, thank you for this season of Christmas.
 Thank You for this time of year when hearts are turned toward You.
 In this year especially, may those who have gone their own ways be led back to You.
 Just as John prepared the way for the coming of Jesus, may we help prepare the way for the second coming, drawing others near to You.
 Forgive us those times when we lose faith.
 Give us the courage to continue faithfully praying even when the rest of the world mocks us and says we’re wasting our time.
 Lord, we know that time spent with You is never wasted.
 We love You so very much.
 In Christ’s name we pray.
 Amen.

 That concludes today’s episode of All God’s Women.
 Next week we continue with our Women of Christmas series, focusing on Mary.
-Since her story is so long, we’ll be breaking it up into two parts.
-Next week will be focused on Mary before the birth of Christ.
-The next week will be after His birth.
 We’ll conclude the series with the prophetess Anna.

 Bible Study Review

 - What did Elizabeth do the first five months of her pregnancy?

 - What was the response of the neighbors when Elizabeth had her baby?

 - Why did Zacharias and Elizabeth continue to pray for a child?

 - Why did Mary come to stay with Elizabeth?